Memory and Public Space: An Educator UnConference

 As Chinatowns in the United States dwindle and face erasure, the work of Asian American photographers have always helped protect traditional and unconventional monuments of our cultural heritage.
 Sometimes their work serves as a powerful reminder of what we have lost and other times their photography actually saves what might have been erased.
 A panel of photographers will present their work and offer personal descriptions to show the complex roles of memory and monument in their art.
 Maurice Berger once wrote that Dean Wong’s photographs “remind us that despite the stubborn, stereotypical view of Chinatowns as places of vibrant exoticism, they continue to serve an important social function as gateways and homes to new immigrants, as guardians of art, history and heritage, and as refuge from discrimination.

-The Educator Unconference represents the collaboration of many organizations including the Center for Geography Education in Oregon, Converge 45, Five Oaks Museum, High Desert Museum, Japanese American Museum of Oregon, Museum of Natural and Cultural History, Oregon Jewish Museum and Center for Holocaust Education, Oregon Historical Society, Oregon Humanities, Portland Art Museum, Portland Chinatown Museum, Portland Parks Foundation, and Vanport Mosaic.
+The Educator Unconference represents the collaboration of many organizations including the Center for Geography Education in Oregon, Converge 45, Five Oaks Museum, High Desert Museum, Japanese American Museum of Oregon, Museum of Natural and Cultural History, Oregon Jewish Museum and Center for Holocaust Education, Oregon Historical Society, Oregon Humanities, Portland Art Museum, Portland Chinatown Museum, Portland Parks Foundation, City Club of Eugene, and Vanport Mosaic.